asanchezba/MATLAB/05_Solving Equations/00_Solving Equations.md

 (b) The vector does not result from the combination of other vectors.

-If the dimension of a matrix is _row X col_, the tank of that matrix will be either the maximum number of linearly independent rows or columns.
+If the dimension of a matrix is _row x col_, the tank of that matrix will be either the maximum number of linearly independent rows or columns.
 It can be distinguished more precisely as follows:

 (a) If _row > col_, the rank of the matrix &#8801; maximum number of linearly independent columns.